cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vsphere/deploying_micro_bosh.md

           - <cluster_name>:
               resource_pool: <resource_pool_name_optional>
     dns:
-        #the bosh powerDNS will contact the following DNS server for serving DNS entries from other domains
+        #The BOSH powerDNS contacts the following DNS server for serving DNS entries from other domains.
         recursor: <ip_for_dns>